 Giving team members tools to understand and manage their anxiety can be hugely helpful - empowering them to focus on getting through life one day at a time instead of anticipating and attempting to navigate a still very uncertain future.
 Offering one-on-one coaching and mentorship sessions are great ways to provide an invaluable safe space for your employees.

-Personalized recognition is more important now, than ever before so employees feel seen and valued.
+Personalized recognition is more important now—encourage your remote employees so they feel seen and valued.
 Whether it’s taking the time to talk to your team about what’s going on with them personally (at home, stressors, social support) or giving them a truly memorable experience of their choice as a reward, there are many ways to demonstrate that you care personally.
 Dr. White also offers a Virtual Appreciation and Work Training for those who need additional support.

 As a company leader, it’s also important to support the positive personal health habits of your employees.
-So whether it’s encouraging your team to take mental health days (something we do at Blueboard), allowing people to work flexible hours that make the most sense for them (to accommodate new family responsibilities like homeschooling), or hosting fun virtual exercise sessions on Zoom, there are many things you can do to make sure your employees are taking care of themselves during this time.
+So whether it’s encouraging your team to take mental health days (something we do at Blueboard), allowing people to work flexible hours that make the most sense for them (to accommodate new family responsibilities like homeschooling), or hosting fun virtual exercise sessions on Zoom, there are many things you can do to make sure you encourage employees to take care of themselves during this time.

 We need to lead by example, taking our own personal health days and respecting the time to be offline.
 And to ensure we’re being our best selves, putting our own oxygen mask on first, to ensure we’re strong enough to support our greater company and teams.

-Stay tuned for more valuable webinars and upcoming events here on our Resources page - stay well, and we can’t wait to see you again online.
+Stay tuned for more valuable webinars and upcoming events here on our Resources page.